Update – 21 January 2022

 Your views sought

-Fisheries New Zealand and Te Rūnanga o Arowhenua will hold a public meeting on the application and invite submissions on the proposal from the local community.
+Fisheries New Zealand and Te Rūnanga o Arowhenua held a public meeting on the application and invited submissions on the proposal from the local community.

-This is the first of 2 consultations that will be held about the application.
+This was the first of 2 consultations that were held about the application.

 Map and application document

 A mātaitai reserve is an identified traditional fishing ground and is established for the purpose of customary food gathering.
 Mātaitai reserves are limited to fisheries waters and do not include any land area.

 Submissions are public information